 Field sobriety tests are often a major contributing factor to a police officer’s decision to arrest a driver for DUI.
 You may recognize some of these tests from TV shows and movies, like walking a straight line or touching your fingers to your nose.

 A police officer conducts field sobriety tests to gather information that will be used against you in a criminal prosecution.
-It is rarely a good idea to attempt to complete a Payson field sobriety test.
-Most people would be unable to “pass” these tests even in the best of circumstances, let alone on the side of the road in the middle of the night with a police officer watching your every move.
-And even if you do believe that you “passed” the tests, the officer may think otherwise.
+It is rarely a good idea to attempt to complete field sobriety tests.
+Most people would be unable to pass these tests even in the best of circumstances, let alone on the side of the road in the middle of the night with a police officer watching your every move.
+And even if you do believe that you passed the tests, the officer may think otherwise.

-Police officers have a list of field sobriety tests that they may attempt to conduct if they believe a person is driving while under the influence of alcohol or drugs.
-As mentioned above, a driver has little to gain by completing the field sobriety tests, as any evidence gathered during the tests will be used against you.
+Police officers have a list of field sobriety tests that they may attempt to conduct on you if they believe you have been driving while under the influence of alcohol or drugs.
+As mentioned above, you have little to gain by completing the field sobriety tests, as any evidence gathered during the tests will be used against you.

 For instance, on the Walk and Turn test, officers are looking for 8 possible clues of impairment.
 Their training tells them they only need to see 2 out of the possible 8 clues to conclude that you may be impaired to drive—even if you aced the other 6 clues.